Kettering: Roman

-Like most of what later became Northamptonshire, from early in the 1st century BC the Kettering area became part of the territory of the Catuvellauni, a Belgic tribe, the Northamptonshire area forming their most northerly possession.
+Like most of what later became Northamptonshire, from late in the 1st century BC the Kettering area became part of the territory of the Catuvellauni, a Belgic tribe, the Northamptonshire area forming their most northerly possession.
 The Catuvellauni were in turn conquered by the Romans in AD 43.

 The town traces its origins to an early, unwalled Romano-British settlement, the remnants of which lie under the northern part of the modern town.
 Occupied until the 4th century, there is evidence that a substantial amount of iron smelting took place on the site.
 Along with the Forest of Dean and the Weald of Kent and Sussex, this area of Northamptonshire "was one of the three great centres of iron-working in Roman Britain".
 The settlement reached as far as the Weekley and Geddington parishes.
 However, it is felt unlikely that the site was continuously occupied from the Romano-British into the Anglo-Saxon era.
+Excavations have revealed that the site at Weekly had been used for agriculture during the later iron age and a fortified enclosure had been constructed during the first century BC.
+During the first century AD lime kilns and kilns for making pottery were constructed.
+The site appears to have been occupied until about a hundred and fifty years after the Roman conquest.
+That would be until about 190 to 200 AD.
 Pottery kilns have also been unearthed at nearby Barton Seagrave and Boughton.